Hong Kong set for fresh protests as police end university siege

 In China this week, state media has sought to downplay and discredit the weekend ballot while Lam, who boasts record-low approval ratings, has acknowledged public dissatisfaction but ruled out further concessions.

+"I have every confidence that Hong Kong can bounce back as we always do," Lam told reporters on Friday during an official visit to Thailand.

-Online forums used to organise the mass movement have since called for a major rally on Sunday and a strike on Monday targeting the morning commute.
+But online forums used to organise the mass movement have filled with calls for a major rally on Sunday and a strike on Monday targeting the morning commute.

 "If the communist Hong Kong government ignores public opinion, we will blossom everywhere for five or six days straight...
 We have to set a deadline," read one post on the Reddit-like LIHKG forum, which got heavy approval from users.

-The calls raise the spectre of a return to the kind of weekly political chaos that has battered Hong Kong for nearly six months and plunged the city into recession.
+The calls raise the spectre of a return to the kind of weekly political chaos that has battered Hong Kong for nearly six months and helped tip the city into recession.

 - University siege ends -